karmaniverous/stan-core/.stan/system/stan.todo.md

     - makeStanDirs (paths)
     - createArchive (archive)
     - writeArchiveSnapshot/createArchiveDiff (diff)
   - Goal: eliminate Vitest SSR “is not a function” export binding failures.

+- Tests: hoist remaining high-fanout exports
+  - Hoisted classifyForArchive (classifier) to stop SSR “export not found” failures in archive tests.
+  - Hoisted fs exports (listFiles/filterFiles/ensure*) to stop SSR “is not a function” failures in fs-related tests and reduce follow-on flake risk.